 A short-term, 1 year Autozone stock chart doesn’t provide as broad insights as long term 10 Year stock charts, but the short-term stock chart is valuable to view recent share price movements.

 The growth of AutoZone revenues is a key indicator that informs investors about the likely profitability of the company in the future.
 When revenue growth slows, profitability is likely to stabilize or slow too, and investors tend to apply lower multiples to these companies, which can hurt share price performance.

 For any company, the goal is to maximize shareholder value, and the best way to achieve that aim is to boost profitability.
 A company that can increase revenues without its costs rising commensurately will generally experience rising profits over time.
 Analysts predict future earnings and apply multiples to those earnings when calculating what a company is worth.
-For AutoZone, you can see its Total Historical Revenues in the summary graphic below:

 The earnings projections for AutoZone are a key performance indicator for investors to focus on.
 Investors should observe whether earnings are projected to rise.
 The faster the pace at which they rise, the more likely it is that the earnings multiple will be higher.
 And higher multiples translates to higher share prices.

 The price-earnings ratio (p/e ratio) is a valuation metric that compares the current price of a company to its per-share earnings.
 It is frequently labeled the price multiple or earnings multiple.